London Marathon 2025: What a Race!

 - 3rd: Sifan Hassan (NED) - 2:18:59

-Switzerland achieved a remarkable double victory in the wheelchair races, mirroring their success from the previous year.
-Catherine Debrunner smashed her own course record in the women's race, while Marcel Hug secured his seventh London Marathon win.
+Switzerland absolutely cleaned up in the wheelchair races, just like last year.
+Catherine Debrunner crushed her own course record in the women’s race, while Marcel Hug won his seventh London Marathon!
+That’s dominance!